 Experience personalized input when publishing content.

-When the custom field configuration is completed and saved, enter the "Content ManagementIn the document editing interface, when we select a content model category that belongs to a custom field that has been added, these new fields will be displayed in the 'Other Parameters' collapsible area.
+After the custom field is configured and saved, enter the 'Content Management' module again, select 'Add Document' or edit an existing document.In the document editing interface, when we select a content model category that belongs to a custom field that has been added, these new fields will be displayed in the 'Other Parameters' collapsible area.

-Content editors can now accurately fill in product parameters, event details, or other specific information using these personalized input boxes.This structured input method not only ensures the consistency and integrity of the data, but also greatly reduces the complexity of content entry, ensuring the quality of the content.
+Content editors can now accurately fill in product parameters, event details, or other specific information based on these personalized input boxes.This structured input method not only ensures the consistency and integrity of the data, but also greatly reduces the complexity of content entry, ensuring the quality of the content.

-Flexible calling of custom fields in front-end templates
+Flexibly call custom fields in the front-end template

-If we need to dynamically traverse and display all custom fields and their values, especially for scenarios such as product parameter lists, we can use{% archiveParams params %}Label.
-It returns an array object containing all custom fields, and we can iterate over them to display each one:forLoop to display them one by one:
+If we need to dynamically traverse and display all custom fields and their values, especially for product parameter lists and similar scenarios, we can use{% archiveParams params %}Label.
+It will return an array object containing all custom fields, we can iterate through them.forLoop to display one by one:

 {% archiveParams params %}